Lyme disease is a disease caused by the bacteria

 How many cases of Lyme disease are there in Pennsylvania?

 Lyme disease is one of the most common reportable infectious diseases in Pennsylvania.
-In 2017, 11,900 Lyme disease cases were reported in Pennsylvania; in 2018, that number dropped slightly to 10,208 cases.
+Pennsylvania counts cases based on laboratory reports and case investigations.
 Although these are the reported cases, it is likely that the number of actual cases is much higher.
 CDC estimates that number of Lyme cases is about ten times the reported number.
 This means that Pennsylvania may have around 100,000 cases a year.
 That is about 1 case for every 100 people in Pennsylvania every year.
-See the Pennsylvania Lyme and Other Tickborne Diseases Surveillance Report 2017 for more data and analysis of Lyme disease.
+See the Pennsylvania Lyme and Other Tickborne Diseases Surveillance page for more data and analysis of Lyme disease.

 Can my pets get Lyme disease?